Gaylord Christmas Celebration- Gaylord of the Rockies

 How To Get The Best Deal On Gaylord Christmas Tickets

 You can book a room and activity package on the Gaylord site, but I did play around a bit and saw that you can actually get a better deal when buying the Play and Save passes and booking your room separately.
-There are three tiers of passes- silver play save pass, a gold play save pass, and a platinum play save pass.
+There are two tiers of passes- silver play save pass and a gold play save pass.

 Here’s what to do: